 • Chemical dust suppressants applied to roads and work surfaces

-Chemical dust suppression is an OSHA-recognized engineering control for outdoor industrial operations, explicitly referenced in Table 1 of the construction silica standard.
+Chemical dust suppression can support an engineering-control strategy for outdoor dust sources such as haul roads, stockpiles, and material handling areas.
+However, OSHA compliance still depends on exposure assessment, the applicable standard, documented control measures, and whether worker exposures are reduced below the relevant action level or PEL.
 For mining, aggregate, and quarry operations, liquid dust suppressants applied to haul roads and active work surfaces are among the most practical and cost-effective options in this category.

 Administrative Controls